-Instead of buying a Blu-ray you may only watch once or shelling out for a cinema ticket, you can subscribe to a TV streaming service for a monthly fee and enjoy an 'all-you-can-eat' buffet of content to watch over the internet.
+Instead of buying a Blu-ray you may only watch once or shelling out for a cinema ticket, TV streaming services offer an an 'all-you-can-eat' buffet of content to watch over the internet.

-Sign up to Which? for a £1 trial to unlock all our TV streaming reviews, and enjoy all the benefits of being a Which? member.
+Sign up to Which? trial to unlock all our TV streaming reviews, and enjoy all the benefits of being a Which? member.